Best design review software in 2026 (for teams that ship faster)

 • Agency Pro: $199/mo — 50 sites

-• Agency Max: $299/mo – Unlimited sites
+• Agency Max: $299/mo — unlimited sites

-Cons: ❌ WordPress-only
+Cons:

 13. Redpen

-Best for: Simple image and PDF feedback
+Best for: Simple, affordable image and PDF feedback

 Key features:

-• Image and PDF markup
+• Image and PDF markup with annotation tools

 • Version tracking

-• Guest comments
+• Guest comments without login

-• Simple workflows
+• Simple approval workflows

 Pricing: